morganthomas/winning-arguments/winning-arguments.md

 Logicians frequently provide various definitions of the word "statement."
 In this text, we shall use the following definition of the word "statement." **A statement is a sentence which can be asserted or denied.** This definition picks out a certain wide class of sentences, spanning across all natural languages and many formal languages.
 This class probably agrees in essential intent, if not in actual [extension](https://en.wikipedia.org/wiki/Extension_(semantics)), with most modern logicians' definitions of "statement."

+Here are some examples of statements:

+* I am cold.
+* This is a pen.
+* It is early in the morning.
+* After we harvest the wheat we will store it in silos.
+* Within the lives of others we can find some of the most important insights about ourselves.

 ## Reasons

 ## Truth